-Chris Shulman is a Florida Certified Circuit-Court, Family, and County-Court Mediator (#8542CFR), a Florida Court-Appointed Arbitrator, a United States District Court mediation panelist (M.D.
+Chris Shulman is a Florida Certified Circuit, Family, and County Mediator (#8542CFR), a Florida Court-Appointed Arbitrator, a United States District Court mediation panelist (M.D.
 Fla.), a Florida Hurricane Mediation Mediator, a Florida Mortgage Foreclosure Mediator, a Pinellas County Wage Theft Special Magistrate, and a Primary Circuit and County Mediation Trainer and Primary Arbitration Trainer.
-A prior Fellow of the American College of Civil Trial Mediators, and a current Diplomate (and former Board Member) of the Florida Academy of Professional Mediators, Chris Shulman serves on the panels of neutrals for several organizations, including the American Arbitration Association/International Centre for Dispute Resolution (Commercial/Employment, Labor, Customer Account Panel (CAP) and Large & Complex Case Panels); the Federal Mediation & Conciliation Service Labor Arbitrator Panel, the U.S. District Court for the Middle District of Florida; the Equal Employment Opportunity Commission; NASD/FINRA Dispute Resolution (Public Arbitrator/Panel Chair), the American Health Lawyers Association’s Dispute Resolution Review Board, and the Federal Mediation and Conciliation Service.
-A member of the Hillsborough County Bar Association ADR Committee (he was co-Chair from 2004-2006), Chris is also a member of the Florida Circuit Civil Mediator Society, and a charter member (and 2010-2011 Board Member) of the National Association of Distinguished Neutrals.
+A prior Fellow of the American College of Civil Trial Mediators, and a current Diplomate (and former Board Member) of the Florida Academy of Professional Mediators, Chris Shulman serves on the panels of neutrals for several organizations, including the American Arbitration Association/International Centre for Dispute Resolution (Commercial/Employment, Labor, Consumer, and Large & Complex Case Panels); the Federal Mediation & Conciliation Service Labor Arbitrator Panel, the U.S. District Court for the Middle District of Florida; the Equal Employment Opportunity Commission; NASD/FINRA Dispute Resolution (Public Arbitrator/Panel Chair), and the American Health Lawyers Association’s (AHLA) Dispute Resolution Service.
+A member of the Hillsborough County Bar Association ADR Committee (he was co-Chair from 2004-2006), Chris is also a member of the Florida Circuit-Civil Mediator Society, and a charter member (and 2010-2011 Board Member) of the National Association of Distinguished Neutrals.
 From 2000-2008, Chris served on the Florida Supreme Court Mediator Ethics Advisory Committee and, as of July 1, 2011, has been a member of the Florida Supreme Court’s ADR Rules and Policy Committee; recently, in June 2017, he was appointed to the Florida Supreme Court Mediator Qualifications and Disciplinary Review Board.
-Since December 2014, Chris has also been a collaboratively trained attorney/neutral, and has expanded his practice to include work as a neutral facilitator in collaborative divorce or business dispute processes.
+Since December 2014, Chris has also been a collaboratively trained attorney/neutral, and has expanded his practice to include work as a neutral facilitator in collaborative divorce, probate, or business dispute processes.

 Chris is also an Adjunct Professor at Stetson University College of Law, teaching Negotiation and Mediation Advocacy (training law students to be lawyers in those processes) and Mediation Skills Training (teaching law students to be mediators), and served as a Senior Adjunct Instructor at Keller Graduate School of Management, where he has taught Business Law and Ethics, Employment Law, and Negotiations from 1999 to 2009.